Skip to content

 results = co2s[["pCO2", "fCO2"]]

-Some properties (mainly equilibrium constants and total salt contents) can be calculated without solving the marine carbonate system, so pyco2.sys can be run with no marine carbonate system parameters:
+Some properties (mainly equilibrium constants and total salt contents) can be calculated without solving the marine carbonate system, so pyco2.sys can be run with no core parameters:

 # Set up a CO2System under default conditions